rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 traffic controllers, external control systems, and much more.

+**Return values**

 outputstatus

     Output status as text field |br|
     Each character represent the state of the output status in consecutive order, |br|
     where the leftmost character starts with output 1. |br|
     0 : Output is not active |br|
     1 : Output is active |br|
     - : Output is undefined/does not exist

     ====  ==========
     type  ``string``